JamesCalingo/sportventures/posts/2025-09-01_bkncyclones2.md

 \---

 As for Brooklyn FC, they ended up beating the defending champions the night I wanted to go, so it’s even more unfortunate that I had to miss it.
-Any potential trip to see them hasn’t happened yet as mentioned above, but I am still hoping to make the trip in October or November - and of course I’ll write about it here if/when it happens.[^5]
+Any potential trip to see them hasn’t happened yet as mentioned above, but I am still hoping to make the trip in October or November - and of course I’ll write about it here if/when it happens.

 Also, <a href="https://www.instagram.com/p/DOCtX1ujXMs/" target="blank">please check out this video I made from footage I recorded on the subway ride back to Penn Station I had to edit it FOUR times because it kept getting lost for some stupid reason</a> <sub>kthnxbai</sub>